Time for a review.

 I bought the Lightwave T0 Ultra about three years ago as a solo camping upgrade to my very old one man tent that I had had for 25 years.
 The brief was simple.
 Lighter than my (then) current tent (2.1kg).
 One man.
 Easy to put up.
 Strong in harsh weather.
 Green (I know, I know….)

 After looking around for some time, I settled on either a variety of Vaude tents or one of the Lightwave range of tents which at the time I have to admit I had not heard of.
 In the end I made my final choice based on the most important consideration of all…price!
-I had initially dismissed the T0 ultra as an option because it was so expensive but was quite interested in its slightly heavier sibling the T0 Trek (same basic tent, 150g heavier due to different materials used).
+I had initially dismissed the T0 ultra as an option because it was at the upper end of what I could afford but was quite interested in its slightly heavier sibling the T0 Trek (same basic tent, 150g heavier due to different materials used).
 The Ultra normally retails for around £350 whereas the Trek at around £195.
 I was on the verge of purchasing the Trek when low and behold I discovered the Ultra on sale online for £150!
 That was it…job’s a good un.

 So what did I get for my money?